pk17r/AlarmClockEsp32Lcd1602A/README.md

   The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-## Features:
-  - requires user to press and hold button for 25 seconds to end alarm, otherwise it will restart buzzing
-  - one button operation - uses only 1 button to set/enable/disable alarm and end active alarm
-  - remembers set alarm time on reboot
-  - updates time using WiFi from NTC server at start of microcontroller and everyday 1 hr after the set alarm time
-  - drives a 90dB passive buzzer at rated frequency using timer of ESP32 and a mosfet at 5V
-  - updates displayed time every second, shows today's day and date

 ## Requires:
   Add a file named "secrets_file.h" with your WiFi SSID and Password in the following format: